 To understand this, we have to compare the yield spread on the risk-free rate.

-Consider this imaginary situation, the SGS bonds starts paying 10% interest on its 10-year bonds tomorrow.
-Even the strongest companies like DBS and PSA International have to pay an amount higher than that interest rate if they want to issue a bond.
+Consider this imaginary (but far-fetched) situation, the SGS bonds start paying 10% interest on its 10-year bonds tomorrow.
+Even the strongest companies like DBS and PSA International have to pay a higher interest rate if they want to issue a bond.
 This is because the risk-free rate has climbed, and they have to pay a premium over the risk-free rate because there is a greater risk they run into financial difficulties than the Singapore government.

 When we invest in a company’s bonds, we are merely lending the company some money over a period of time in exchange for interest payments.
 Choosing to invest in a company’s stock means we become part-owners of the business.